 The study course offers an integrated approach to current international issues helping to improve the quality of professional environmental management for the 21st century.
-Recognizing that environmental questions can no longer be solved by a singular academic discipline, the course offers classes in a wide range of fields, including technical subjects as well as classes in natural sciences, sociology and economics.
+Recognising that environmental questions can no longer be solved by a singular academic discipline, the course offers classes in a wide range of fields, including technical subjects as well as classes in natural sciences, sociology and economics.
 Based on these 3 main directions, more specific classes are offered.
-These deal with current environmental issues, such as techniques for resource protection, concepts in environmental planning, risk and impact assessment, as well as the socio-economic implications.
+These deal with current environmental issues, such as techniques for resource protection, concepts in environmental planning, risk and impact assessment, as well as the socio-economic implications in order to restore disturbances of the relationships between the environment and society.
 The acquisition of management skills and social competence is therefore valued as highly and as indispensably as the technical and scientific knowledge

 Study programmes offered

 The international study course comprises the following programmes: